Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Saturation of the contact-range couplings

-The only problem is the determination of the scaling power $\alpha$, which we do by invoking the semiclassical approximation with the Langer correction~\cite{Langer:1937qr}, leading to $\alpha = 1$.
-It is worth noticing that though we have expressed $C(\Lambda)$ for $\Lambda = m_V$, it is perfectly acceptable to vary $\Lambda$ around this value: by virtue of Eqs.~(\ref{eq:C-RGE},\ref{eq:C-scaling}), changing the regularization scale will simply change the proportionality constant in the second line of Eq.~(\ref{eq:coupling-sat}).
+It is worth noticing that though we have expressed $C(\Lambda)$ for $\Lambda = m_V$, it is perfectly acceptable to vary $\Lambda$ around this value: from Eqs.~(\ref{eq:C-RGE},\ref{eq:C-scaling}) we see that changing the regularization scale will simply change the proportionality constant in the second line of Eq.~(\ref{eq:coupling-sat}).
+Yet, we remind that we are dealing with a phenomenological model (and not with an effective field theory): ultimately the value of $\Lambda$ is a parameter of the model and the criterion by which it is chosen is the reproduction of known features of the pentaquark spectrum {(an observation which is also applicable to the parameter $\alpha$ we discussed in the previous paragraph)}.